rjcorwin/backbonejs-apps-explained-in-drupalese/README.md

 ## Part 2: Drupal Blocks, template.php, and PHP Templates, meet Backbone Views and Underscore templates

 ### Example 1
-- Lets make what is in the Routes into reusable components, Backbone Views
+- Lets make what is in the Routes into reusable components using Backbone Views
  - Move the Route body assignment into the render function that assigns to View.el,
  - explore View.$el,
  - assign View.el to the body from the Route
  - assign View.el to the body of another route

 ### Example 2
-- Now use a template to make the output more dynamic
+- Now use an underscore template
- - Feed in the URL of the page into a template
- - print it in two Routes

 ## @todo Example 3: CCK, meet Backbone Forms for Backbone Models